Senzoku District

 It wasn’t altogether a bad idea and it wasn’t hard to do, what with six guys to mix and match.
-But as it usually turned out, it was just a convenient excuse for a couple of seniors to dump their juniors for a day.
+But as it usually turned out, it was a good excuse for a couple of seniors to dump their juniors for a day.
 Of course, no one except Bennett ever wanted to split with Peterson.
 So the two of them ended up together.
 They left early to go camera hunting in Tokyo.
 Peterson’s principles always ceded to the demands of hierarchy and the necessity of kissing up.

 “This is great,” said Longstreet.
 “I’ll tell you one thing.
 We’re not going to street all day.”
 He was addressing himself to McGowan.